 First, what is a “soft” home inspection report – and how can it do harm?

 Many home inspectors that inspect homes for real estate transactions have built their businesses upon the referrals of real estate salesmen to stay in business.
-Since real estate salesmen make no money until a home actually sells, some inspectors feel compelled to assist them in selling the house they inspect in the hope for future referrals.
+Since real estate salesmen make no money until a home actually sells, some inspectors feel compelled to assist them in selling the house they inspect in the hope of future referrals.
 To do this, they will ensure that their inspection reports do not “alarm” the prospective home buyer and possibly interfere with the sale of the home – with the hope and expectation of gaining favor and receiving more referrals from the sales agent.

 The result is a “soft” report that is of little value to the home buyer who commissions it and potentially harmful to anyone who comes to depend on it.
 A “soft report” could result in a buyer missing out on important information that could affect their choice to purchase a home.
-This can lead to serious financial loss.
+This can lead to a serious financial loss.

 The following are a few common methods used by some home inspectors to “soften” their home inspection reports: